ajn313/Deep-Learning-Final-Project-Fall2021/README.md

 Current status: Complete!
 The TGAN Car Generator is the main Python notebook.
 The TDCGAN proof of concept is a secondary project I did to further explore the architecture concept I was working on.
 Both the pruned and unpruned datasets are included as csv files
+I also included the Data Reader script that I wrote for this project, as I'm still very proud to have figured that out.
+I really would like to further explore the possibilities of the TGAN architecture I outlined here, as it does seem to be novel